Professor, EVST Program Director

 Co-taught the Vietnam study abroad wintersession courses offered through the Mansfield Center in January 2011

-Serve as Academic Director for the UM Study of the United States Institute: Global Environmental Issues
+Served as Academic Director for the UM Study of the United States Institute: Global Environmental Issues 2010 to 2013 and presently

-Direct the Transboundary Initiative with the University of Calgary, Alberta, Canada
+Direct the Transboundary Policy, Planning and Management Initiative with Mount Royal University, Calgary, Alberta, Canada

 Directed international EVST graduate students from Serbia, Kazakhstan and Russia